 After looking through MasterMover’s website for a solution to the company’s materials handling problem, Paul Mellor invited MasterMover to recommend a suitable system.

-MasterMover recommended its MasterTug MT5-400 machine.
-The compact size and manoeuvrability of the machine were particularly appealing to Mellor, since space was at a premium.
-The MT5 can push, pull and steer wheeled and semi-wheeled loads up to 4 tonnes in weight.
+MasterMover recommended its MasterTug range.
+The compact size and manoeuvrability of the machines were particularly appealing to Mellor, since space was at a premium.
+The MasterTug range can push, pull and steer wheeled and semi-wheeled loads up to 20,000kg in weight.
 The machine’s patented technology moves the weight of the load on to the drive wheel through a coupling system, ensuring maximum traction from a lightweight, easy-to-manoeuvre machine.
 Simple to operate and with a range of integrated safety features, the machine is ideal for use in busy manufacturing and assembly environments, particularly when space is restricted.

-The Work Study, which was undertaken in December 2008, showed that prior to using the MT5, loads were being moved from manufacturing to the assembly plant (via the lift) an average of 20 to 25 times per day.
-With the MT5, this figure has been reduced to between five and eight times per day.
+The Work Study showed that prior to using the tug, loads were being moved from manufacturing to the assembly plant (via the lift) an average of 20 to 25 times per day.
+With the electric tug, this figure has been reduced to between five and eight times per day.
 As Mellor concludes: “This is just the tip of the iceberg though.
-Potentially, we are looking at using the MT5 in other areas of the plant, including the press shop, where we currently handle large metal panels manually.”
+Potentially, we are looking at using MasterMover electric tugs in other areas of the plant, including the press shop, where we currently handle large metal panels manually.”